secwexen/secwexen/README.md

 **Development:** Actively maintained
 **License:** GNU General Public License v3.0

-> **Private Repository — Public release planned soon.**
-> Follow this my Github profile to be notified when Obscuron becomes publicly available.
+> To receive a notification when it becomes publicly available, follow my GitHub profile.

 Stay tuned — detailed write-ups and repositories will be published soon.